Deep Joint Source-Channel Coding for Image Transmission with Visual Protection: Related work

-DL has led to state-of-the-art performance in various image processing tasks, motivating more recently the application of deep learning techniques to encrypted images.
-The methods proposed by \cite{tanaka2018learnable, sirichotedumrong2019pixel, sirichotedumrong2019privacy, sirichotedumrong2021gan, ito2021image} are designed for DL based classification.
-Tanaka’s method \cite{tanaka2018learnable} is a hybrid encryption method, adding an adaptation network prior to DNNs.
-The pixel based image encryption methods with/without key management \cite{sirichotedumrong2019pixel, sirichotedumrong2019privacy} can directly be fed into DNNs for classification.
-DL based encryption methods, e.g., generative adversarial networks (GAN) and DNNs, are proposed for image encryption in \cite{sirichotedumrong2021gan} and \cite{ito2021image}, respectively.
-Both of \cite{sirichotedumrong2021gan} and \cite{ito2021image} employ image transformation\textemdash transforms the image from one domain to the other domain\textemdash to protect visual information.
-However, The image encryption methods designed for DL based classification are still not fit for DJSCC.
-The encryption images for classification only reserve some specific semantic information relevant to image class while the pixel based information of the image is discarded, which cause the performance degradation for the image reconstruction task, i.e., DJSCC.
+DL has led to state-of-the-art performance in various image processing tasks, motivating the application of DL to protect the image source.
+Image protection methods proposed by \cite{ito2021image,sirichotedumrong2021gan} are designed for DL-based classification with acceptable classification accuracy.
+However, these image protection methods designed for the classification task are not suitable for DJSCC.
+Protected images for the classification task only reserve some specific semantic information relevant to the image class, while the pixel-based information of the image is discarded, which causes the performance degradation for the image reconstruction task.